 - Scientific challenges: predict likely drug candidates, any possible side effects (adverse events) and any drug-drug interactions that might arise from treating comorbidities

 - Announced at the Boston Pistoia conference, registration open during October:

 More information on Datathon and to register

-- Upcoming talk: Maximizing Value from Healthcare Data Using Machine Learningin collaboration with the PRISME Forumon October 18th (re-scheduled from September) – sign up to attend
+- Recent talk: Maximizing Value from Healthcare Data Using Machine Learningin collaboration with the PRISME Forum on October 18th (re-scheduled from September)

 - Plans for the future webinars– welcome ideas for autumn series